nyangkosense/dwl/README.md

 ## dwl - dwm for wayland custom ver.

-- Custom (patched) version of dwl.
+- custom (patched) version of dwl.
-- Patches applied see patches/
+- patches applied see patches/
 - requires dwlb for bar
+- the other branch holds the patched in bar patch.
+However, i only got status working with slstatus (which has no colors and options like dwlb)
+- furthermore there are not that many patches for it yet.

 ### Makefile and config.mk